KimInsub/toonPRF/README.md

 vistasoft (https://github.com/vistalab/vistasoft)

 ### MRI data and ROIs

-You can download NIfTI MRI files and pre-drawn ROIs of a test participant here: https://osf.io/zvb58/
+NIfTI MRI files (toonPRF/data/subj02/raw) and pre-drawn ROIs (toonPRF/data/subj02/3DAnatomy) of a test participant are included in this repo

 ### Analysis steps